Permian-Global-Research/chewie/README.md

 Now we use `grab_gedi` to download the data - this function internally, converts the data to parquet format and stores it in the cache.
 The data is as an arrow dataset.
-We can then use any dplyr verbs to filter/select the data as we wish before finally using `collect_gedi` to convert the data to a sf object.
+We can then use any {dplyr} verbs to filter/select the data as we wish before finally using `collect_gedi` to convert the data to a sf object.
+If no filtering/selection is carried out then `collect_gedi` will return all the available columns.

 ``` r
 gedi_2a_sf <- grab_gedi(gedi_2a_search) |>